MaikKlein/blog/content/post/CppAndD.md

 * C++ has `namepspaces` and are used like this `namespace Foo{ namespace Bar{ namespace Baz{..}}}`.
 D uses modules with a file structure.
 To get `foo.bar.baz` you can create `baz.d` inside the `bar` folder and `bar` inside the `foo` folder.

 * Globals in D are only thread local by default unless they are immutable.
 To get thread safe global access you would mark the global variable as `shared`.
-To get the same global variables as in C++ you would used `__gshared`.
+To get the same global variables as in C++ you would use `__gshared`.

 * `const` in D is [transitive](https://dlang.org/const-faq.html#transitive-const).
 It is `undefined behaviour` in D to cast away the `const` and modify the object.
 # Meta programming